jgai284/P4P-Speech2Gesture/README.md

 ### style_classifier.py - line 20

-Change default num of speaker from 1 to 25
+Change default num of speaker from input to 25 if pretrained model (trainer.py - line 405 & 406) is activated

 ### dataUtils.py - line 138